 - Honoraria for trainers, speakers, or community voices

 Priority will be given to proposals that:

-- are led by earlier career scientists (graduate students, post-docs or those within three years of graduation)
+- are led by earlier career scientists (graduate students, post-docs, or those within 3 years of graduation);

-- feature opportunities for project organizers to grow their advocacy skills and leadership
+- feature opportunities for project organizers to grow their advocacy skills and leadership; and/or

 Commitments of grant recipients

-- All actions and events need to be completed and reported on within 2-3 months of receiving the grant.
+All actions and events need to be completed and reported on within 6 months of receiving the grant.
 Activities should be documented through a write-up, with the addition of photos, video, web links, and/or social media.

-- All recipients will remain an active member of the UCS Science Network for 2 years (An active member is one who has taken an action within the last year, attended a training or event, and has not opted out from UCS Science Network emails.)
+All recipients will remain an active member of the UCS Science Network for two years (an active member is one who has taken an action online or offline within the last year, or attended a training or event, and has not opted out from UCS Science Network emails.)

 We are now accepting applications until January 5, 2024.
 Please complete the application form.